PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Activity can be edited anytime.
 (Open or Completed or Draft)
 - All details like name, date, amount can be edited
 - If task was already created for any investor, user can not change the value of `Create task`.
+- Shows the task status for created task.
 - If task was not created, then user can set value of `Create task` to ON
 - For `Net` or `Net with Separate call` type activity,
     - `Call amount` or `Cash Distribution` or `Distribution amount` can't be changed in such a way that already created task is changed from `Capital call` to `Distribution` or vice versa.
     - `Distribution Fund` can't be changed.

 ### UX Rule
 - If the task of the investor is already created, the `Create Task` checkbox of that investor will be disabled.
 - For `Net` or `Net with Separate call` type activity,
     - System shows error message when the net of the approved task is changed from `Capital call` to `Distribution` or vice versa.
 [See this](https://drive.google.com/file/d/1m8EPboHxF8InPU801K9PyUhij1ElmPJG/view?usp=share_link)
     - `Distribution Fund` field is shown disabled in the edit dialog.
--
+- If task is not created, shows `-` in `Task Status` column otherwise shows the task status.
+    - `In Progress` status is shown in the green color.
+    - `Blocked` status is shown in the red color.
+    - `On Hold` status is shown in the golden color.

 ### UI Rule

-- Error message for `Net` or `Net with Separate call`: //TODO error message
+- Error message for `Net` or `Net with Separate call`: `When Call/Distribution task is already created for any Investor then its amount can't be changed such that already created task doesn't remain valid`

 ## Delete Activity